RizalHB/playgame/README.md

 🔄 Application Workflow

-The main marketplace workflow is:
+The main marketplace workflow starts when a user discovers a game and continues through purchase and ownership.

 Browse Games
      │